Is Surfshark Safe? The 2026 Forensic Security Audit

 Does Surfshark really keep no logs?

 Surfshark says it does not log your online activity, and Deloitte has verified that policy.
-The nuance is that the current privacy policy also describes limited connection details being held temporarily and removed within 15 minutes after the session ends.
+The nuance is that Surfshark's support wording also describes limited connection details being held temporarily and removed within 15 minutes after the session ends.

 Has Surfshark ever had a data breach?